GoldsteinE/aoc2023/README.md

-# Advent of Code 2023: 24/25 langs
+# Advent of Code 2023 solved in 25 languages

-I’ll try to solve this Advent of Code using different language for each day.
+I solved this Advent of Code using different language for each day.
-Any programs needed to run the code will be available via dev shell in the `flake.nix`.
+Any programs needed to run the code are available via dev shell in the `flake.nix`.

 ## Languages